 Well Beyond will provide a proactive, holistic, evidence informed, leading practice approach to address the existing gap in support and assist people across the emergency services sector transition ‘well’ from service.
 As a pilot program it will be co-designed with end-users to ensure it is needs-based and gender sensitive to promote good mental health and wellbeing for different experiences of transition.

-Agencies have nominated working group representatives and they will meet early in 2021 to begin to develop the Well Beyond program.
+Agencies have had initial discussions and work has commenced to develop the Well Beyond program.